dib-lab/2013-khmer-counting/tutorial.rst

 Installing necessary software
 -----------------------------

-Before we get started, we need to install all the necessary software, including:
+Before we get started, we need to install all the necessary software(including khmer), including:

  - Tallymer
  - Jellyfish